joscheuerer/hands-on-workshop/docs/home.md

 ![Lab Overview](images/flightschool.png)

-# Welcome to StackGuardian Hands-on Workshop!
+# Welcome to StackGuardian Workshop!

 This document will guide you through the different parts of StackGuardians Hands-on Workshop.